x509certificate2 Add Digital Signature to PDF Programmatically

 3. Digitally Sign a PDF

-Now, let's see the steps for creating a x509certificate2 to digitally sign a PDF using C#.
+Now, let's see the steps for creating an x509certificate2 to digitally sign a PDF using C#.

-Today, we'll be using IronPDF to save us time and effort in applying the signature, only a single line of code.
-You can use it free for development to test your work.
+Today, the IronPDF library offers a simple way to apply signatures, saving time and effort with just a single line of code.
+You can use it for free during development to test your work.
 Then, decide on your project.
 Will you be creating a new document or signing an existing PDF?

-In the below code example, we used a C# form to allow the user to select their desired PDF, which can receive a digital signature with a single click.
+In the below code example, a C# form is used to allow the user to select their desired PDF, which can receive a digital signature with a single click.

-We already have a .pfx file (Personal Information Exchange Format), which is used to transfer a certificate with the help of private key.
+A .pfx file (Personal Information Exchange Format) should be prepared, which is used to transfer a certificate with the help of a private key.

 /**